FinalCraftMC/ScLoad/README.md

 versions of ScLoad or any other WorldEdit-reliant plugins to immediately break when run with WorldEdit 7.

-**ScLoad for WorldEdit 7** is a new version of ScLoad which utilizes the new WorldEdit 7 API, enabling it to work on modern versions of WorldEdit.
-It is also compatible with Fast Async WorldEdit 1.13 (breaking), which is itself based on WorldEdit 7.
+**ScLoad for WorldEdit 6** is a new version of ScLoad which utilizes the new WorldEdit 6 API, enabling it to work on legacy versions of WorldEdit (Like the ones that work on Thermos/Crucible Servers).

 ## License